 A visual brand identity and style guide will be created to be used for all ongoing communication activities related to the Live Music Precinct Policy.
 The purpose of the branded identity is to ensure that all work related to the Live Music Precinct is consistent in look and feel and that it is easily recognisable.

 City of Port Phillip

 99a Carlisle Street, St Kilda, VIC 3182

-- (Section 2018) ASSIST 03 9209 6777 - portphillip.vic.gov.au portphillip.vic.gov.au/divercity
+- (S) ASSIST 03 9209 6777 - portphillip.vic.gov.au

 Receive the latest news from your City and Council